 As you can see, humane traps are far from ideal.
 They require an investment in time, money, and effort.
 They are stressful for the rabbit, of course; but so is living outdoors, unprotected.
 This is rescue work at its most fundamental, and that bunny is lucky that someone has finally come along who is willing to at least try to save her life.

 3. A much slower method is to make friends with the rabbit.
 Keep going back, as many times a day as you can, trying to get a little closer each time.
 This is a time-consuming task; try to enlist a friend or two to share it.
 When you approach her, do so crouching low and from the side.
 If she can see you only from one eye, her distance vision will be less acute.
 Sometimes a rabbit who runs from you is actually enough of a “people rabbit” that you’ll be able to get near him once he gets over his initial terror.
-Take treats with you – bananas, breakfast cereal, bread, apple, etc. Place them on the ground, and sit quietly about 10 feet away from them.
+Take treats with you – bananas, apple, carrot, lettuce, rabbit food pellets, etc. Place them on the ground, and sit quietly about 10 feet away from them.
 Try putting the treats into a front-opening (not top-opening) animal carrier.
 Attach a piece of wire to the door, so that you can push it shut from a few feet away.

 If you do succeed in rescuing the rabbit, you have three new choices ahead of you.
 You can adopt her yourself; you can try to find a good home for her; or you can take her to the shelter, where she will either be adopted or euthanized.
 If at all possible, keep her at your home for at least a few days before taking her to the shelter.
 This will give her a chance to begin to recover from the extremely stressful experiences of living unprotected and of being trapped, which will in turn make her more adoptable.
 The House Rabbit Society has extensive written information to help you with the first two options.
 We are also available by telephone for medical or behavioral emergencies.